And there it was…

 Spot on, in other words.

 And so whereas I didn’t meet people with two heads, I did meet the person who was the most perfect partner I could have possibly met to live with for the rest of my life.
 Nor was she Russian.
 She was Irish – or at least her family were, like my mother’s.
 Except they were seriously Roman Catholic and my mother’s side were notionally Protestant.
 But we, at least, spoke the same language.
 Maybe two.
-When we returned to the UK we got married in north London.

 It was great because we had planned to have our honeymoon in Morocco, except the United States of America decided to declare war on Iraq and we were just about the only Westerners in their country.
 Plus, at the time of our arrival it was the last week of Ramadan, which we had not calculated upon.